The Shakin' Pyramids

 The Shakin' Pyramids (also known as Shakin' Pyramids) were a Scottish rockabilly band formed in Glasgow in 1980.
 The band consisted of Davie Duncan (vocals, harmonica, percussion) James G. Creighton (acoustic and electric guitar, vocals) and "Railroad" Ken McLellan (acoustic guitar, vocals).

-During the band's recording career from 1980–1983, they released two studio albums, four singles, and three extended plays—the last of which was recorded with the British musician Lonnie Donegan.
-Although the Shakin' Pyramids did not enjoy any major chart successes, their output was well-received by critics and has been described as having helped define the rockabilly revival of the early 1980s.
+During the band's recording career from 1980 to 1983, they released two studio albums, four singles, and three extended plays—the last of which was recorded with the British musician Lonnie Donegan.
+Although the Shakin' Pyramids did not enjoy any major chart successes, their output was well received by critics and has been described as having helped define the rockabilly revival of the early 1980s.

 Creighton and Duncan died from strokes in 2021 and 2024, respectively.

 History

 Busking

 The Shakin' Pyramids formed in Glasgow in 1980, and began busking around the city.
 The band travelled internationally and were ultimately spotted playing outside a Virgin Megastore in London, which led to a deal with Cuba Libre, a subsidiary of Virgin Records.